 Franc understands his role as that of a facilitator, bringing together people attracted by the idea of Giraffe Heroes Europe, creating interactive platforms and increasing impact Please join!

-Giraffe Heroes Honored to Date by Giraffe Heroes Europe
+Initial Eleven Giraffe Heroes Honored by Giraffe Heroes Europe

 In 2001 Pia founded the NGO JayaHo, which helps the poorest of the poor in North and Southeast India, as well as in Bangladesh and back home in Switzerland.
 The Rohinga refugee crisis in Myanmar has triggered an extraordinary response from Pia and JayaHo, which has set up shelters for them across the border in Bangladesh, extraordinary personal risk notwithstanding, since the refugees are not wanted there either.
 More